angelsenra/angelsenra.github.io/_includes/cv-content.md

 <br>
 Jul 2018 - Dec 2018 (6 months)
 <br>
 Worked with the QA department to test the live streaming software with unit tests in Python (intensively using selenium and FFmpeg).
-Also worked on bugs in the main product and on internal tooling
+Also worked on bugs in the main product and on internal tooling.

 </div>